MarcelineVQ/idris2-curl/README.md

 Idris2 Curl Bindings
 =====

+2020-09-06: This will not build until I've patched idris2 which I will do shortly.

 I really don't want to write my own HTTP lib, so here's curl.
 This will provide the Easy interface of direct all-at-once actions and the Multi interface which exposes the full power of curl.